 Written by Amy Piser

-What is Considered Pharmaceutical Waste?
+What Is Pharmaceutical Waste?

 Whether you operate a pharmacy, an outpatient center, a cancer center, an independent physician’s practice, or a hospital, proper pharmaceutical waste management is essential.
-As part of the pharmaceutical waste management processes, healthcare professionals are required to be able to classify categories of pharmaceuticals as defined by the Environmental Protection Agency (EPA), particularly distinguishing between hazardous and non-hazardous pharmaceuticals.
+As part of the pharmaceutical waste management processes, healthcare professionals are required to be able to classify categories of pharmaceuticals as defined by the Environmental Protection Agency (EPA), particularly, distinguishing between hazardous and non-hazardous pharmaceuticals.

 TOPICS WE WILL COVER

-1 / Defining pharmaceutical waste
+1 / Pharmaceutical waste definition

 3 / About chemotherapy waste

-Pharmaceutical waste is generally defined as any medicine or drug that may be expired, is unused, or left over after medical treatment or surgical procedure.
+Pharmaceutical waste is generally defined as any medicine or drug that may be expired, unused, or left over after medical treatment or surgical procedure.
 It also includes drugs that have been prescribed to patients, which also must be properly disposed of.
 Pharmaceuticals can include prescription drugs as well as over-the-counter medications.
 In fact, sharps and diabetic test strips can also be considered a pharmaceutical waste.

-Pharmaceutical waste can include but is not limited to:
+Circle PillsPharmaceutical waste can include but is not limited to:

 • Some dietary supplements and over-the-counter drugs